 If it is immortal it requires our care not only for the time we call our life but for the sake of all time and that one is in terrible danger if one does not give it that care.
 If death were an escape for everything, it would be a great boon for the wicked to get rid of the body and their wickedness together with their soul, but now that the soul appears to be immortal there is no escape from evil or salvation for it except for becoming as good and wise as possible for the soul goes to the underworld possessing nothing but its education and upbringing which are said to bring the greatest benefit or harm to the dead right at the beginning of the journey yonder [namely at the judgment that you face as soon as you go yonder].

 In the Gorgias, Socrates uses this phrase “education and upbringing.”
-Polus says, “What, Socrates, are you going to say that even the Great King might not be happy, namely the Persian emperor, the most powerful man in the world?”
+Polus says, “What, Socrates, are you going to say that even the Great King [namely the Persian emperor, the most powerful man in the world] might not be happy?”
 He says, “I can’t say anything unless I know about his education and upbringing.”
 Polus says, “Why?
 Does happiness depend entirely on these?”
 And Socrates says, “Yes.
 Entirely on these: education and upbringing.”

 Now, in the Phaedo, Socrates tells this long story about the underworld and the various lakes and rivers and punishments of the wicked, what happens to father-beaters and things like that.
-Then he ends this way, and this is very telling.
+Then he ends as follows, and it is very telling.

 This is very telling.
 “No sensible man would insist that these things are as I have described them.”
 Well, he’s a sensible man, and he recognizes that myths aren’t literally true, and they’re very easily destroyed if you treat them as literally true.
-Any Sophist or natural philosopher can pick all kinds of holes in them.
-They can say, “How can there be a first or a second or a third day of Creation because there wouldn’t be any days before the Earth is created, right?”
+Any sophist or natural philosopher can pick all kinds of holes in them.
+They can say, “How can there be a first or a second or a third day of Creation because there wouldn’t be any days before the Earth is created.”
 You can start picking holes in these stories if you start treating them literally.
 “No sensible man would insist that these things are as I have described them, but I think it is fitting for a man to risk the belief . . .”
-The word belief here is pistis, which is also translated as faith.
-For example, in the New Testament the Greek word pistis is translated as the word faith.
+The word “belief” here is pistis, which is also translated as “faith.”
+For example, in the New Testament pistis is translated as faith.

-The arguments that many people make to the effect that Plato couldn’t have believed this are premised on the assumption that no serious person could hold the views that I’ve just read aloud here.
-No serious person, no real philosopher could hold these views.
-But the fact of the matter is that the history of philosophy is replete with examples of very serious philosophers who have held views just like this.
+The arguments that many people make to the effect that Plato couldn’t have believed his myths are premised on the assumption that no serious person, no real philosopher, could hold these views.
+But the history of philosophy is replete with examples of very serious philosophers who have held views just like this.
 Now, I guess one could say they couldn’t have been serious either, if you really want to stick with this view.

 If you look at the history of philosophy you find that people like Pascal or Kant or Rousseau or William James have all held similar positions.
 James’ essay “The Will to Believe” is the most clear and lucid account, I think, of this basic position in the history of thought.
-But I think Plato is really the first pragmatist in James’ sense, the first person who argues that we should risk believing things about stuff that we don’t know, if we find that the moral necessities of life, the necessities of self-cultivation—demand that we form beliefs about things that we can’t have knowledge about.
+But I think Plato is really the first pragmatist in James’ sense, the first person who argues that we should risk believing things about matters that we don’t know, if we find that the moral necessities of life—the necessities of self-cultivation—demand that we form beliefs about things that we cannot know.

 Just to sum up: There are three basic reasons for why the Platonic dialogues are myths and contain myths.
 They are myths in the broad sense and they contain myths in the more specific sense.

-Second, the language of myth—the use of narrative and poetic language to evoke concrete particularity—is useful for philosophy that regards the goal of philosophy as self-understanding and self-actualization.
+Second, the language of myth—the use of narrative and poetic language to evoke concrete particularity—is useful if one regards the goal of philosophy as self-understanding and self-actualization.

-The third reason is that myth is necessary to philosophy once philosophy recognizes, on one hand, the limits of reason in dealing with ultimate things and, on the other hand, the absolute moral necessity of having some views or beliefs about the ultimate things.
-If you have to have some beliefs about ultimate things, and yet you want to do so responsibly, you need to go to the myths because they make claims about these ultimate things.
-But you have to apply two basic principles to them.
-One, again, is the principle of the overall goodness of the cosmos and the other is the goal of self-cultivation.
-With these standards, Socrates and Plato both take up the inherited myths of Greece and other cultures as well and transform them in dramatic ways.
+Third, myth is necessary to philosophy once philosophy recognizes, on the one hand, the limits of reason in dealing with ultimate things and, on the other hand, the absolute moral necessity of having some views or beliefs about the ultimate things.
+If you must have some beliefs about ultimate things, you need to go to myths.
+But an intellectually responsible turn to myth subjects them to the good.
+The gods and the afterlife must be good, if belief in them is to make us good.
+Thus Socrates and Plato both take up the inherited myths of Greece and other cultures and transform them in dramatic ways.

 We don’t have any of the works that Aristotle published in his lifetime.
 Aristotle wrote dialogues just like Plato did.
-Apparently, they were somewhat of different than the Platonic dialogues, because actually they were more like the Timaeus, which consists of a little bit of dialogue and then a big long speech.
+Apparently, they were somewhat different than the Platonic dialogues, because actually they were more like the Timaeus, which consists of a little bit of dialogue and then a big long speech.
 There was none of the Socratic question and answer.
-It was more like debates rather than dialogues.
+They were more like debates rather than dialogues.
 They were not conversational.
-Apparently, Cicero modeled his dialogues on the Aristotelian model.
+Apparently, Cicero modeled his dialogues on Aristotle’s.
 His tend to contain long speeches by people with different, opposing viewpoints.
 But Aristotle did write dialogues, and those are the only things he published, and every single Aristotelian dialogue has been lost.
 Only fragments embodied as quotations in the texts of other authors have survived.

 There are all kinds of questions about which of these works are really Aristotle’s.
-A lot of works have been excluded or included, and it has been fertile ground for Classicists who love to make arguments about authenticity sometimes on the craziest and most spurious of grounds.
+Many works have been excluded or included, and it has been fertile ground for classicists who love to make arguments about authenticity, sometimes on the craziest and most spurious of grounds.
 It doesn’t really matter from the point of view of a person who is just interested in wisdom whether Aristotle wrote these or not.

 Of course, it’s absurd, because the only thing we know about Homer is that he was named Homer and he wrote the Iliad and the Odyssey.
 But the same thing goes for disputing the authenticity of one text or another.
 If you’re a classicist, it is always tempting, or if you’ve got an ax to grind, and you don’t like what this text says, you can always say, “Well, that’s not the authentic work.”
 But if you’re just interested in pursuing wisdom, it doesn’t matter who wrote these things, really.
 You can say that they were all written by Homer for all the good that it does you.
 It makes no difference at all.

-3. Was Socrates influenced by ancient Egyptian mythology?
+Was Socrates influenced by ancient Egyptian myths?
 I think that’s a really interesting issue.
 I have thought about this a lot, and my view is this: The Egyptians clearly had a scheme of the afterlife that’s much more in keeping with the kinds of stories that Socrates tells than the kinds of stories that the other Greeks told.
 The most commonly painted scene in the Book of the Dead is the weighing of the heart in the afterlife, and if the heart is found wanting, there is a hideous monster waiting near the scales to devour the soul.
 If the heart is found honest, then it is suitably rewarded.
 There’s a sense that the afterlife is run by stricter rules of justice than this imperfect world, which is very different from the Greek afterlife.
-The Greeks had a very, very bleak and unjust view of the afterlife.
+The Greeks had a quite bleak and unjust view of the afterlife.
 It’s like some huge, Kafkaesque bureaucracy where everything’s arbitrary and completely insane.
-That’s their view of the afterlife.
 So, Socrates is much more Egyptian if you will.

-Another thing is this: He swears by “the dog, the Egyptians’ god,” in various places.
+Another thing is this: Socrates swears oaths by “the dog, the Egyptians’ god,” in various places.
 In the Gorgias explicitly he identifies it as the Egyptians’ god.
 Now, the trouble is that the Egyptians didn’t treat any dogs as gods, although they did have a jackal-headed god, Anubis, and there were other jackal-headed gods, too.
 And he does tell Egyptian tales in a number of places.
 So, it’s very clear that Plato and Socrates had a certain respect for the Egyptians.
-How much they really knew about it is another question.
-The Atlantis myth is a myth that is transmitted via the Egyptians.
-But I think that Socrates is just as willing to be critical and also somewhat cavalier about the transformation of Egyptian stories because, again, although they are better than Greek myths, they still suffer.
-Any story about Horus and Set and Osiris is just as horrifying as any story of the Greek gods.
+How much they really knew about them is another question.
+The Atlantis myth was transmitted via the Egyptians.
+But I think that Socrates is just as willing to be critical and also somewhat cavalier about the transformation of Egyptian stories because, again, although they are better than Greek myths, they are still lacking.
+The story of Horus and Set and Osiris is just as horrifying as any story of the Greek gods.